 Pharmacy Grand Rounds

 All residents prepare and present one formal ACPE (American Council on Pharmacy Education) accredited pharmacy Grand Rounds during the residency year.
-The goal is to expand the resident’s communication skills and presentation techniques.
+The goal of Grand Rounds is to expand the resident’s communication skills and presentation techniques.
 Topics should involve presentation of information applicable to hospital pharmacy practice.
 Information should be geared towards a combination of staff pharmacists, pharmacy technicians, and clinical pharmacists, with the integration of primary literature as appropriate for each respective topic.

-All residents will present two formal journal clubs during the residency year either on designated rotations or among the respective specialty group.
+All residents will present multiple journal clubs throughout the residency year either on designated rotations or among the respective specialty group.
 This experience is designed to help residents evaluate and appraise medical literature through the evaluation of statistical methods used, the statistical and clinical significance of study results as well as the impact on current and future practice.

-Basic Cardiac Life Support (BLS) & Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS)
+Basic Cardiac Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS)

 BLS certification is required of all residents.
 ACLS is required for PGY1 and PGY2 critical care pharmacy residents and is optional for all others.
 PALS is required for the PGY2 pediatrics pharmacy resident.

 Adult Cardiopulmonary Arrest Pager

 Resident Core Topic Series

 The Resident Core Topic Series is a monthly forum where residents learn about fundamental clinical topics pertaining to pharmacy practice.
 These preceptor-facilitated discussions are tailored to PGY1 residents, but all residents are encouraged to attend.
 Discussions are high-level and interactive, allowing residents to gain a deeper understanding of the literature and evidence-based guidelines.
 Each PGY2 resident serves as a facilitator of a discussion in the respective specialty area.